Settings: IP Address Anonymization and Do Not Track

 You can anonymize the IP addresses of visitors to your sites.
 Anonymizing the IP addresses of users is a legal requirement in some countries and will be an important consideration when it comes to Data Privacy and GDPR compliance.

 Note: Turning on IP anonymization will purge all incoming and historical IP data for that site.
 This data cannot be recovered.
 IP Filters will no longer be available.
 It is possible to exclude traffic from certain IP addresses before anonymization is enabled.
-If this is required, please submit a support ticket detailing the IP address range you would like to exclude before anonymization in Siteimprove Analytics.

 You can turn on IP Anonymization for all current sites (1) or on a site-by-site basis using the toggle button to the right of each site in the table (2).